inform-health-informatics/emap_documentation/technical_overview/RabbitMQ.md

 Our processing of messages into the database is written to handle this situation and remove duplicates.
 This strategy does however ensure that we receive all messages.
 Considering the trade-off between needing to catch duplicates and losing messages resulted in the deliberate decision to configure RabbitMQ in this way to ensure all messages are received.
-This decision proved fortuitous as it transpires that we do receive duplicate messages as pat of our normal data flow and thus this processing step was needed.
+This decision proved fortuitous as it transpires that we do receive duplicate messages as part of our normal data flow and thus this processing step was needed.